Financial-Times/origami-website/_specification-v1/components.md

 ### Component Deprecation

-In the event of deprecating an Origamicomponent, the following steps **must** be followed:
+In the event of deprecating an Origami component, the following steps **must** be followed:

 1. Modify [origami.json](/spec/v1/manifest/) to change the `supportStatus` to `deprecated`.
 2. Change the `README.md` to have a paragraph at the top outlining the deprecation status.
 If it has been replaced, it must point to the new replacement component from the deprecated component.